 Your unjustifiably generous appellation for them as free-speech ‘martyrs’ is unfortunate.
 In the first place they are both alive and kicking, so in the traditional sense of the word they cannot be martyrs.
 But more to the point, here’s a NY Magazine timely article that argues squarely against that appellation of yours for Milo.

 As for Amos, he would doubtless be rendered a dead martyr by now, of which I am quite certain, had the Singapore authority done nothing but left him to his own devices in profaning the sensibilities of 1.6 billion dead serious members of a religious faith.

-In the final analysis though, it is Amos’ unbelievably, blunderingly silly asylum gambit that will go down as the biggest cringeworthy snafu of his life — a pratfall he had talked and walked himself into with the agency of his cheerful gang of clueless aiders and abettors that were equally unable to shoot straight.
-I’m nothing loath to reprise what I had opined here before: I’m buggered if he is not deported in the end.
+In the final analysis though, it is Amos’ unbelievably, blunderingly silly asylum gambit that will go down as the biggest cringeworthy snafu of his life — a pratfall he had talked and walked himself into with the agency of his cheerful gang of clueless aiders and abettors who simply weren’t able to shoot straight.
+I’m nothing loath to reprise what I opined here before: I’m buggered if he is not deported in the end.

 Feb.
 7 Lester Kok replied to Michael: You wrote, ‘Melissa is right to do her best for a fellow countryman in whose plight she recognises her own…’ ; and for emphasis: ‘in whose plight she recognizes her own’.

 Michael, unfortunately you are wrong on that count; she had lost my respect for her re her present Machiavellian attitude towards the boy and here’s why …